Aluval/FitPixAI/README.md

 •	Diet Suggestions – Provides personalized diet recommendations based on BMI.
 •	How to Use:
 1. Enter your height & weight to calculate BMI.
-2. Receive health insights and diet tips based on your BMI category./n 🖼️ Photo Editing
+2. Receive health insights and diet tips based on your BMI category.\n 🖼️ Photo Editing
 •	Upload Image: Select an image file from the device.
 •	Open Camera & Capture: Access the device camera to take a photo.